alexsandroaoliveira/bowlingchallenge/README.md

 John	0
 ```

-Using this input file, the output will be:
+Using this sample input file, the output will be:

 ```sh
 Frame		1		2		3		4		5		6		7		8		9		10